syahanwar/SES-Cloud-Homework/readme.md

 <h2>What to submit</h2>

-Inside your public repository.
+For Task 1 in your public repository.
 It must contain

 1. URL to access your deployed website for module 1
 2. Architecture diagram for module 1
-3. Architecture diagram for module 2